 Okanagan Lake is currently experiencing higher than average water levels and precautions have been put in place to protect the waterfront.
 Certain water, beach and park access may be restricted.
 Please be mindful of any posted notices.
 For further information, please contact our Visitor Information Centre

-Stunning Lake Okanagan spans 110km (68 miles) from north (Vernon) to the south (Penticton).
+Stunning Okanagan Lake spans 135km (84 miles) from north (Vernon) to the south (Penticton).
 Kelowna sits just about half way and the east and west sides of the lake are connected by the wondrous 5-lane William R. Bennett Bridge.

-Lake Okanagan is known for its isolated beaches with over 30 throughout the region.
+Okanagan Lake is known for its beaches with over 30 throughout the region.
 Many beaches are equipped with playgrounds, concessions and bathrooms.

-The lake is welcoming and refreshing during the summer but it also has it mysteries - creatures, hidden coves tombs and hidden coves.
-Search for Ogopogo, hike the Paul's Tomb trail near Knox Mountain and snorkel in the crystal clear water of the quiet, secluded bays.
+The lake is welcoming and refreshing during the summer but it also has mysteries - creatures, hidden coves and tombs.
+Search for Ogopogo, hike Paul's Tomb trail at Knox Mountain or snorkel in the crystal clear water of the quiet, secluded bays.